Radeon Pro V620 vs NVS 5100M

 Power consumption (TDP) 35 Watt 300 Watt

-Be aware that NVS 5100M is a mobile workstation card while Radeon Pro V620 is a workstation one.
+Be aware that NVS 5100M is a mobile workstation graphics card while Radeon Pro V620 is a workstation one.

 Vote for your favorite